Right-wing politics: Nationalism

-Darwin's biological concepts of natural selection and survival of the fittest were applied to sociology, economics and politics (social Darwinism).
+1940 postcard marking the 2600th anniversary of the mythical foundation of Japan.
+At the time, Japan was governed by an ultranationalist political regime.

 In France, nationalism was originally a left-wing and republican ideology.
-After the period of boulangisme and the Dreyfus affair, nationalism became a trait of the right-wing.
+After the period of boulangisme and the Dreyfus affair, nationalism became a trait of the right wing.
 Right-wing nationalists sought to define and defend a "true" national identity from elements which they believed were corrupting that identity.
 Some were supremacists, who in accordance with scientific racism and social Darwinism applied the concept of "survival of the fittest" to nations and races.

 Right-wing nationalism was influenced by Romantic nationalism in which the state derives its political legitimacy from the organic unity of those who it governs.
 This generally includes the language, race, culture, religion, and customs of the nation, all of which were "born" within its culture.
 Linked with right-wing nationalism is cultural conservatism, which supports the preservation of the heritage of a nation or culture and often sees deviations from cultural norms as an existential threat.

 In the 21st century, neo-nationalism came to prominence after the Cold War in the Western world.
-It is typically associated with cultural conservatism, populism, anti-globalization, and nativism and is opposed to immigration.
+It is typically associated with cultural conservatism, populism, anti-globalisation, and nativism and is opposed to immigration.
 The ideology takes historical association in determining membership in a nation, rather than racial concepts.

 Natural law and traditionalism

 Right-wing politics typically justifies a hierarchical society based on natural law or tradition.

-Traditionalism was advocated by a group of United States university professors (labelled the "New Conservatives" by the popular press) who rejected the concepts of individualism, liberalism, modernity, and social progress, seeking instead to promote what they identified as cultural and educational renewal and a revived interest in concepts perceived by traditionalists as truths that endure from age to age alongside basic institutions of western society such as the church, the family, the state, and business.
+Traditionalism was advocated by a group of United States university professors (labelled the "New Conservatives" by the popular press) who rejected the concepts of individualism, liberalism, modernity, and social progress, seeking instead to promote what they identified as cultural and educational renewal.